 Composition.
 Each college in the University shall establish its own Academic Integrity Hearing Board.
 Not all members of the Hearing Board will serve on all hearings.
 If a college contains schools within the college, the Dean of the college may establish a separate Hearing Board for the school.
 A model Hearing Board consists of the following:

-A chairperson who is a member of the faculty and, preferably, an experienced Board member, appointed by the ean of the college for a two-year term.
+A chairperson who is a member of the faculty and, preferably, an experienced Board member, appointed by the Dean of the college for a two-year term.
 A college may have two or more faculty members trained as chairpersons.

 Four to five faculty members elected for three-year terms by the faculty of the college.

-Four to five students appointed by the ean of the college for at least one year terms.
+Four to five students appointed by the Dean of the college for at least one year terms.
 At least one student should be a graduate student.
 When possible, student terms should be two years and should be staggered.

 One to two identified record keepers responsible for keeping clear and complete records of the proceedings.
 This record may be notes of the meeting or may be by tape recording or other type of recording.
 This record is the official record of the meeting.